Hell Town RV Park

 Spooky pressed the warm mug of hot tea against her lips.
 She loved the bergamot fragrance.
 She wanted to pause in the moment of aloneness and peace, but the questions clawed for release.

 The strangeness grows with each passing day, and it demands answers.
-She typed.